wp-plugins/sns-count-cache/readme.txt

 * Fixed: SNS count of facebook can be 0.
 * Fixed: "PHP Notice: has_cap..." is output.

+= 0.7.0 =
+* Added: function to display variation of SNS count
+* Added: function to access variation of SNS count through custom filed
+* Fixed: custom filed used in this plugin is not deleted in a certain case.

 == Upgrade Notice ==
 The following functions are deprecated.